-Budgeted cost: £ 5,250
+Budgeted cost: £ 6,250

 Activity Evidence that supports this approach Challenge number(s) addressed Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
 Before school club offered to invited families with persistent absence.
 The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
-4 free BSC Improve the quality of social and emotional (SEL) learning.
-ELSA training for an additional member of staff.
-There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Le arning.pdf(educationendowmen tfoundation.org.uk) ELSA group Improve attendance of children and engagement in extracular activities There is intrinsic value in teaching pupils creative and performance skills and ensuring disadvantaged pupils access a rich and stimulating arts education.
-Arts participation Trips /residentials support Music (choir - 2)

-through music may be delivered within the core curriculum, ASC enrichment, trips and residentials. or though extra-curricular or cultural trips which can be subject to financial barriers for pupils from deprived backgrounds. https://educationendowmentfou ndation.org.uk/educationevidence/teaching- learningtoolkit/arts-participation
+4 free BSC Challenge 5 Improve the quality of social and emotional (SEL) learning.
+Continual CPD ELSA training for an additional member of staff.
+There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Le arning.pdf(educationendowmen tfoundation.org.uk) ELSA group Challenge 4 Improve attendance of children and engagement in extra- curricular activities through music There is intrinsic value in teaching pupils creative and performance skills and ensuring disadvantaged pupils access a rich and stimulating arts education.
+Arts participation may be delivered within the core curriculum, or though extra-curricular or cultural trips which can be subject to financial barriers for Trips / residentials support Music lessons - 2 ASC Challenge 4 and 5 enrichment, trips and pupils from deprived backgrounds. residentials. https://e educatio nendowment tfou ndation.org.uk/educationevidence/teaching- learningtoolkit/arts-participation

-Total budgeted cost: £ 15,750
+Total budgeted cost: £ 20,490